 “Drugs are not addictive when taken as prescribed.”

 Many people believe that prescription drugs are safe or that they’re only dangerous when misused.
 It’s true prescription drugs can be dangerous when misused but they can also be dangerous when used as directed.
 Many people who have developed opioid use disorder started out by taking opioid medication as directed.
 Purdue Pharma, the maker of OxyContin, has recently declared bankruptcy after settling thousands of lawsuits with state and local governments over its role in creating the opioid epidemic through misleading marketing practices.
-In the 1990s, Purdue spent a lot of money convincing doctors that they were under treating pain and that opioids weren’t as addictive as once believed.
-In reality, many medications have potential for abuse and should be used with caution.
+In the 1990s, Purdue spent a lot of money convincing doctors that they were under-treating pain and that opioids weren’t as addictive as once believed.
+In reality, many medications have the potential for abuse and should be used with caution.

 “If your life is not a disaster, you don’t have a substance use disorder.”

-Many people have a stereotypical image of someone with a substance use disorder as someone who is unemployed or homeless, who spends all day every day drinking and using drugs, and whose life is generally a wreck.
+Many people have a stereotypical image of someone with a substance use disorder as someone who is unemployed or homeless, who spends all day everyday drinking and using drugs, and whose life is generally a wreck.
 In reality, many people with substance use disorders can keep up appearances for a while.
 They may have nice homes, families, good jobs, and so on.
 Eventually, though, addiction will catch up with you, so it’s better to fight addiction on your own terms.

 “You can’t recover from addiction until you hit rock bottom.”

-One persistent and dangerous myth about addiction is that you can’t recovery until you hit rock bottom.
+One persistent and dangerous myth about addiction is that you can’t recover until you hit rock bottom.
 The thinking goes that once someone’s life can’t possibly get any worse, she’ll see the light and ask for help.
 The biggest problem with this myth is that more than 70,000 people died of drug overdoses in 2017.
 Those people either never reached rock bottom or reaching rock bottom didn’t sufficiently motivate them to quit for good.
 What’s more, almost everyone who enters treatment is ambivalent at first, but something convinced them that treatment was worth a try.
 They typically find their own motivation after they take the first step.

 Many people believe they have to use drugs or alcohol every day to be addicted.
 In reality, a substance use disorder is more about your relationship to a substance than the need to use it constantly.
 For example, if you can’t cope with stress or painful emotions without the help of drugs or alcohol, you probably have a problem.
 If you can’t stop drinking once you start, even if you don’t drink every day, then you have a problem.
 Immoderate substance use can lead to accidents and other problems.
 Perhaps more importantly, addiction is progressive, so occasional binges today may become daily binges in the future.
 Getting help earlier is better.